laravel-enso/charts/README.md

 # Charts
 Charts data builder for Chart.js

-## Don't forget to publish the vue components
+## Don't forget to

+Add LaravelEnso\Chart\ChartServiceProvider::class to config/app.php.

-php artisan vendor:publish --tag=chart-component
+Publish the vue components with php artisan vendor:publish --tag=chart-component.

-after that include it in you app.js and gulp
+After that include the component in your app.js and run gulp.

 ## Upgrade from laravel-enso v2